revgizmo/zoomstudentengagement_cursor/COMPREHENSIVE_IMPLEMENTATION_PLAN_ISSUES_129_115.md

 - [ ] All documentation is updated
 - [ ] Test suite is enhanced with real-world scenarios
 - [ ] Performance and privacy requirements are met
+- [ ] No data privacy violations occur

 ---